 Buying a tablet notebook computer is not much different to buying a desktop computer.
 The only difference is your focus is on what the hybrid range can offer in terms of features and technical specs.

 In this section we look at what these considerations are in a bit more detail.
-My aim is to ensure you have the right information to make an informed choice!
+I aim to ensure you have the right information to make an informed choice!

 As we are looking at a Hybrid Tablet solution one of the first things to evaluate is how easy it is to convert the device from a Laptop (or Clamshell) to 'Tent mode', then to Tablet mode, and vice-versa.